 (28) Space for sketch of buildings (property record cards used in appraising agricultural lands and buildings shall have sufficient space for describing and computing value of all farm buildings, including the dwelling)

-(29) Each property record card or sheet required to be prepared by this rule shall contain space for and shall have set out thereon the following information:
+(29) Each property record card, sheet, or form required to be prepared by this rule shall contain space for and shall have set out thereon the following information:

 (a) The "true value in money" of the land, improvements to the land, and the total value of the parcel as appraised.